ravendb/bootcamp/src/Unit-2/lesson2/README.md

 ## Querying

 RavenDB is smart enough to select the right index for you.
-But, if you want, you can specify what index should be used using and additional type parameter of the `Query` method.
+But, if you want, you can specify what index should be used using an additional type parameter of the `Query` method.

 ````csharp